xtangle/hacktoberfest-2k18-katas/README.md

 })
 ```

-You only need to update test test file, the actual implementation will be done
+You only need to update the test file, the actual implementation will be done
 by someone else!